ComradOrg/Comrad/README.md

 ### Anonymous

 All network traffic is routed through Tor, a "deep web" maze of computers so dense even the FBI can't follow you through it.
-"Komrade @Operator", the central server for the app, is accessible only from this deep web.
+The "Operator" or the central server for the app is accessible only from this deep web.
 It's impossible to tell who is sending what to whom, or even who is using the app at all.
-Komrade's central server, the "Operator", lives on the deep web at and is communicable

 ### Unmonetizable